ruipin/fvtt-lib-wrapper/README.md

  *     These will always come after 'WRAPPER'-type wrappers.
 Order is not guaranteed, but conflicts will be auto-detected.
  *
  *   'OVERRIDE':
- *     Use if your wrapper never calls the next function in the chain.
+ *     Use if your wrapper will *never* call the next function in the chain.
 This type has the lowest priority, and will always be called last.
  *     If another module already has an 'OVERRIDE' wrapper registered to the same method, using this type will throw a <AlreadyOverriddenError> exception.
- *     This should allow you to fail gracefully, and for example warn the user of the conflict.
+ *     Catching this exception should allow you to fail gracefully, and for example warn the user of the conflict.
+ *     Note that if the GM has explicitly given your module priority over the existing one, no exception will be thrown and your wrapper will take over.
  */
 ```